TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 (3) the board may vote to grant the application or refer the matter to its administrative prosecutor for denial of the application as provided by the board’s rules.

-[16.2.6.9 NMAC - N, 12/27/2022]
+[16.2.6.9 NMAC - N, 12/27/2022; A, 10/22/2024]

 16.2.6.10 EXPEDITED LICENSURE APPLICATION FOR MILITARY SERVICE MEMBERS AND VETERANS:

-A. A candidate for expedited licensure under 61-1-34 NMSA 1978 must submit to the board, a complete application containing all the following:
+A. A candidate for expedited licensure under Section 61-1-34 NMSA 1978 must submit to the board, a complete application containing all the following:

-(1) a completed and signed application form;
+(1) a completed application;

 (2) proof of a current license in good standing from another jurisdiction, including a branch of the United States Armed Forces; and